Skip to main content

 Globe and Mail·Apr 15

 A Cree baby named Annora Crowe had her "walking out" ceremony on Parliament Hill.
-This special event, with traditional songs and a teepee, marked her first steps and celebrated Cree culture in a significant location.
-It shows how Indigenous traditions are being recognized and honored in Canada.
+This special event is a traditional celebration when a baby takes their first steps, and it's important because it recognizes Indigenous culture and traditions in Canada.

 By-elections start Phase 2 of the Carney government